ZhangZen/Java/01-object-and-oop-concept/README.md

 That means the `showInfo` of `student` cannot write in `Person` class, or the `wingColor` property cannot write in `Cow` class.
 Each class stands for a set of objects having same characteristics and behaviours, so we should organize the properties and methods to make it clear and correct.

+# 3. JVM, JRE, JDK & `write one run anywhere` in java

+In some programming languages like C, C++, when we complete code we get an `.c` or `.cpp` file.
+After that, an compiler will compile the our code file into binary file which will be suitable with our OS.
+For example, in Windows, executable file is `.exe` file, in MacOS and Linux is `.sh` file.
+So depending on your OS, the compiler will compile your code into  certain file type and it can not run in other OSs.

+But in java, the different process is performed when compiling.
+The compiler will not compile directly java code into binary file, code will be complied into **`bytecode/class``** file instead.
+And if any computer want to run our program, their computer should install Java virtual machine (JVM) which is in Java runtime environment (JRE).

+The Java development kit (JDK) is a kit containing JVM/JRE.

+So, in conclusion:

+- **Java virtual machine (JMV)** is an engine to run Java program, it is inside **Java runtime environment (JRE)**
+- **Java development kit (JDK)** is a development tool to compile java code into bytecode/class and Jdk contains JVM/JRE.
+So Jdk is used by Java developer/programmer.